LauraNolan/marti/crits/core/README.md

 ### Overview

-A kill chain is to identify where in the attack process the TLO is/was.
+A kill chain identifies where in the attack process the TLO is/was.

 Kill Chain was based off of the way CRITs implimeted Sectors.